 In addition to the physical and mental changes that a TBI can cause, the legal implications of a TBI should also be taken into consideration.
 A lawyer can help to ensure that the full extent of the injury is taken into account when negotiating with insurance companies.
 Visual aids such as x-rays and photographs can be used to demonstrate the severity of the injury, making it harder for insurance companies to discount the severity of the injury.

-Look for Red Flags of Brain Injuries
+Look for Red Flags from Brain Injuries

 One of the most common causes of traumatic brain injuries (TBIs) is a car accident.
-While most people who experience a auto accident may not immediately recognize the signs of a TBI, there are some common symptoms that can be red flags for family members.
+While most people who experience an auto accident may not immediately recognize the signs of a TBI, there are some common symptoms that can be red flags for family members.
 These include:

 - Short-term memory loss